 Add capsicum and fry for one more minute.

-Combine rest of the soy sauce, vinegar, chilli paste and red chilli sauce, tomato sauce, salt and pepper in a bowl.
-Add in all the sauces to the wok.
+Add the rest of the soy sauce, vinegar, chili paste, red chili sauce, gree chili sauce, sugar, salt, and pepper in the pan.

 Gobi Manchurian Recipe